vmg/redcarpet/README.markdown

 * `:tables`: parse tables, PHP-Markdown style.

 * `:fenced_code_blocks`: parse fenced code blocks, PHP-Markdown style.
-Blocks delimited with 3 or more `~` or backtickswill be considered as code, without the need to be indented.
+Blocks delimited with 3 or more `~` or backticks will be considered as code, without the need to be indented.
 An optional language name may be added at the end of the opening fence for the code block.